dustinpfister/blog_posts/_posts/nodejs-example-web-server-starting-point.md

 <!-- more -->

 ## 1 - A very basic Node Example of a web server starting point

+So lets start off this post with a very basic example of a server.js file.
+Here I am just pulling in a reference to the node built in http module with require.

+I then also create a port variable that will store the port number to use when listening for incoming requests.
+The expression that I use checks for an environment variable first for a port number, then the arguments when the server was script was started from the command line, and then finally a hard coded port number.

 ```js
 let http = require('http'),